mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "This goes beyond my relationship with Liffa.
 This is about Holrag's secrets.
 All of Palinan is relying on them to lead the way, and still they refuse to share anything."

-"This is their plan.
+"Holrag has a plan.
 We must play by their rules."

-"That is far too much power for one province to hold."
+"The fate of the world is far too much power for one province alone."

 "Perhaps you're right.
 But we have no other option."

 Mel sighed, exasperated at how the world let things go this far.
-"We need to find a way to force Holrag to speak.
-They are hiding something."
+"We need to find a way to force Holrag's hand."

-"Pleading directly to them will be met with nothing more than hostility."
+"Pleading directly to them will be met with nothing more than hostility.
+There is far too much to lose and very little to gain by bothering them"

 "What do you suggest then?
 We cower in fear, waiting for the day Holrag saves us all?"

-"There is much to lose and very little to gain by bothering them," she said.

-"And what if the obstruction decides to disperse one day while we're stuck out there?
-We'll all be burned alive."

-"And we will have starved to death long before that happens if we stay here.
-We can only do what is within our power."
+"You bowed to them when you sacrificed our grain.
+You bowed to them when you sent your own bundsmaman into their experiment.
+What did it gain for us?"

+Melna looked at her with smoldering eyes.

+"Our position in the senate has been maintained through the worst of times.
+The nations continue to share knowledge and wealth to the benefit of everyone."

+"The senate?
+You don't find it strange that the conduit has been quiet lately?"

-Melna sighed, letting her internal frustration simmer down and settle.
+Melna sighed, letting her internal frustration simmer and settle.

 "I have to go home."